- Limited and Open Edition Prints & Cards

 Archival prints and cards of an alert bald eagle pair guarding their domain.
 I came across this pair while running along the Ottauquechee River in Woodstock, Vermont.
 Their large bodies stuck out - even from the far distance where I was standing - and seemed to dwarf the immense tree they were perched on.
 Here is the result of that encounter with these massive raptors.

+Choose from 5” x 7” open edition and 8" x 10,” 11" x 14" and 16” x 20” limited edition size prints.
 Limited edition prints are on bamboo paper and come numbered, titled and signed by artist, either with or without a mat and frame.
-8" x 10" and 11" x 14" unframed prints come with an archival backer and ship flat.
-16" x 20" unframed prints ship rolled without a backer.
+Open edition prints are not numbered, but are titled and signed by the artist and can also be framed.
+Unframed 5” x 7,” 8” x 10” and 11” x 14” prints come with an archival backer and ship flat.
+Unframed 16" x 20" print ships rolled without a backer.

 Framed prints are matted with an archival off-white mat and backer, under glass, and live-edge frame is completely ready to hang.
-Choose from 8" x 10," 11" x 14" and 16" x 20" print sizes.
 Mat and frame adds approximately 8" to each side; For example, an 8" x 10" print framed is approximately 16 x 18."
 Frame dimensions are approximate due to the variability of widths in the live edge wood; No two frames are alike.
 Artist-crafted frame is made from rescued slab wood, wood that is normally burned as sugaring wood or bonfires.
 Frame is finished in three coats of Vermont poly-whey varnish, a USDA certified biobased product.
 Note: photo of framed print includes a different example print to show the handcrafted frame.

 Inside of card is left blank, ready for your personalization.
 Card measures approximately 5 1/4" x 4" and is printed on white cardstock.
 A white envelope is included with each card.